- What is Zinc?

 During pregnancy, the fetus will rely on zinc for optimal growth.
 Even during infancy, this mineral assists with the growth and development of the child’s body.

-One crucial factor to note about zinc is that the human body is not able to produce this mineral by itself.
+One crucial factor to note is that the human body is not able to produce this mineral by itself.
 Thus, a person needs to ensure they consume foods that can provide them with an adequate amount of zinc daily.